Hours and dates

-The work of Lawrence Malstaf (°1972, Bruges, Belgium) can be situated on the borderline between the visual and the theatrical.
-He develops installation and performance art with a strong focus on motion, coincidence, order and chaos and a series of sensorial rooms for individual visitors.
-He also creates larger mobile environments dealing with space and orientation often using the visitor as a co-actor.
-His projects often involve advanced technology as a point of departure or to activate the installations.
+The work of Lawrence Malstaf (1972, Bruges, Belgium) is situated on the borderline between the visual and the theatrical.
+He develops installation and performance art with a strong focus on movement, coincidence, order and chaos, and immersive sensorial rooms for individual visitors.
+He also creates larger mobile environments dealing with space and orientation, often using the visitor as a co-actor.
+His projects involve physics and technology as a point of departure or inspiration and as a means for activating installations.

-Lawrence Malstaf won several international awards in the field of art and new technology and is also known in the dance and theatre world as an innovative scenographer.
+Lawrence Malstaf has received several international awards in the field of art and new technology.
+He is also well known as an innovative scenographer in the dance and theatre world.